for the joy of seeing

 This is an assortment of photos from as late as 2008 and as current as last week.
 This will be an ever updating spot on this site.
+Some - like Contained - are a series of work.
+Others are grouped based on locations and timing.

 The act of taking photographs is often about observable joy.
 Light makes odd things beautiful.
 The frame is the container that holds a photographer's point of view.
 Photography is a magical medium.